openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 I would like to thank GNOME Foundation and Collabora for sponsoring the GNOME Python
         Hackfest, Novell for sponsoring the Bretzn Hackfest and Canonical, Debian, Mageia, Novell and Red Hat for sending their people to AppInstaller Meeting!
-It™s really nice and encouraging to see folks from various companies working on one common goal.
+Itâ€™s really nice and encouraging to see folks from various companies working on one common goal.

 And yeah,